 Anticipation, as defined by Merriam-Webster, is “excitement about something that is going to happen.”
 Waiting with certainty about what is to come.
 There are innumerable examples of anticipation in the Christmas season alone.
 Kids anticipate playing in the snow, college students anticipate a break from their studies, and adults anticipate time with family.
 We know what to anticipate because of our previous experiences and the stories we hear from those around us.

 Anticipation was just as real two thousand years ago as it is today.
 Sin makes human life difficult, and people are constantly looking for a source of hope, a spark of joy, or a way out of the difficulty.
 Throughout the Bible, but especially in Isaiah, God promised to send a Savior, someone who would provide a way out of human misery.
 About two thousand years ago, the promise was fulfilled in the form of a baby in a manger in Bethlehem.
 We know him as Jesus Christ, the Savior of the world.
-The birth of Jesus in the Bible marks the beginning of the new age of grace – one that we get to enjoy as Christ followers.
+The birth of Jesus in the Bible marks the beginning of the new age of grace – one that we get to enjoy as Christ’s followers.
 The promises that God made in the Bible are integral to our understanding of Jesus’ purpose on earth and the human condition that he entered into.
-Let’s take a closer look at these Old Testament prophecies about Jesus and what they mean for us today.
+Let’s take a closer look at these Old Testament prophecies about Jesus and what they mean to us today.

-Genesis 3:15 says, “And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel.”
+Genesis 3:15 says, “And I will put enmity between you and the woman and between your offspring and hers; he will crush your head, and you will strike his heel.”

 After the fall occurred, God pronounced punishments on Adam, Eve, and the serpent.
 Verse fifteen is part of his pronouncement to the serpent, which foreshadows what happened while Jesus was on the earth and what will happen in the future judgment.
 Protoevangelium literally means “the first Gospel,” or the first mention of the Good News.
 “You will strike his heel” is a reference to Satan’s attempts to defeat Jesus during his time on earth.
 This includes the wilderness temptation, Judas’ betrayal, and his condemnation from the Pharisees, Romans, and Jews.
 “He will crush your head” refers to Jesus rising from the dead, thereby defeating sin and death.
 “Striking” and “crushing” are both intentionally used because “striking” implies a mere injury, whereas “crushing” ensures death.
 Old Testament prophecies about Jesus are important because they show us that God had a plan for redemption all along.